DesignStripe/copy-palette/README.md

 CopyPalette was built for designers that struggle (or just feel bored) to generate a consistent monochromatic color palette.
 By fine-tuning some parameters, you can effortlessly create different shades and depths of a hue and export your palette in a single click!

-_For more examples and usage, please refer to the [About page](https://copypalette.netlify.com/about)._

 ## Development setup

 ```sh